claratee/mbed-connector-api-python-quickstart/README.md

 ```python
 python ./app.py
 ```
 3. Open a web page to the web.py server.
-Usually [//localhost:8080](//localhost:8080) will work.
+Usually [//localhost:8002](//localhost:8002) will work.
 4. Interact with the web page, blink the LED's, subscribe to the resources, click the button on the board and see the numbers tick up on the web app.
     {{TODO: insert gif's here}}
-5. Modify : go checkout the API for the [mbed-connector-api-python library](https://docs.mbed.com/docs/mbed-connector-api-python/en/latest/) and make your own applications!
+5. Modify : go checkout the API for the [mbed-cloud-sdk-python](https://github.com/ARMmbed/mbed-cloud-sdk-python) and make your own applications!

 ## Troubleshooting